MrDanielHarka/note-app/docs/project/documentation.md

 Then that was also written in code.

-The frontend needed to be hosted somewhere and the
+The frontend needed to be hosted somewhere and GitHub Pages were perfect for just that.

-Daniel carried out this part.

 [Top ↑](#top)